dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 ### ICRC-1 Token Transfer

-// FIX replace 1234abcd90 with a prefix of the SHA256 hash of the mainnet NNS public key in binary

-// FIX fill in subaccounts etc. with accounts in the proper format

-The following is a payment request for `0.04042` ckBTC on the ckBTC ledger from subaccount `ef` of the caller to the account `k2t6j2nvnp4zjm325dtz6xhaac7boj5gayfoj3xsi43lpteztq6aedfxgiyy.102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f20` with memo `1b69b4ba630f34e15fd40af`.
+The following is a payment request for `0.04042` ckBTC on the ckBTC ledger of the caller to the account `k2t6j2nvnp4zjm325dtz6xhaac7boj5gayfoj3xsi43lpteztq6aedfxgiyy.102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f20` with memo `1b69b4ba630f34e15fd40af`.
 The wallet reading and executing this request must insert the `created_at_time` field based on the current time to create a valid ledger transaction.
 For the representation of the amount, note that 1 ckBTC equals `1E8` (100 million) base units of the ckBTC ledger.
 ```
-icp:737ba355e855bd4b61279056603e0550:mxzaz-hqaaa-aaaar-qaada-cai/exec/icrc1_transfer?from_subaccount=ef&to=k2t6j2nvnp4zjm325dtz6xhaac7boj5gayfoj3xsi43lpteztq6aedfxgiyy.102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f20&amount=4.042E6&memo=1b69b4ba630f34e15fd40af
+icp:737ba355e855bd4b61279056603e0550:icrc22:mxzaz-hqaaa-aaaar-qaada-cai/icrc1_transfer?to=k2t6j2nvnp4zjm325dtz6xhaac7boj5gayfoj3xsi43lpteztq6ae-dfxgiyy.102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f20&amount=4.042E6&memo=1b69b4ba630f34e15fd40af
 ```

 ### ICRC-2 Approval

 An ICRC-2 approval can be made on any ICRC-2-compliant ledger, e.g., the ICP ledger or any ICRC-1-compliant token ledger like the ckBTC legder.
 The following example shows an ICRC-2 approval of `0.04042` ckBTC to account `h2oto-yhzgh-fdd7o-ucdym-dnwul-ihnjb-67dlq-ed3x2-mxzf2-des4t-xqe`.
-The `fee` and `created_at_time` parameters need to be provided by the wallet.
+The `fee` and `created_at_time` arguments need to be provided by the wallet.

 ```
-icp:737ba355e855bd4b61279056603e0550:mxzaz-hqaaa-aaaar-qaada-cai/exec/icrc2_approve?from_subaccount=3&spender=h2otoyhzghfdd7oucdymdnwulihnjb67dlqed3x2mxzf2des4txqe&amount=4.042E6&expected_allowance=0&...
+icp:737ba355e855bd4b61279056603e0550:icrc22:mxzaz-hqaaa-aaaar-qaada-cai/exec/icrc2_approve?spender=h2otoyhzghfdd7oucdymdnwulihnjb67dlqed3x2mxzf2des4txqe&amount=4.042E6&memo=1b69b4ba630f34e15fd40ab
 ```

 ## Future Work

-The current specification is focussed on expressing payment-related requests, concretely payments and approvals related to ICP, ICRC-1, and ICRC-2 standards.
-The idea can be generalized, like in ERC-681 \[Nag17\] to expressing any smart contract invocation.
-ERC-681 is handling this generalization with embedded EVM ABI encoded parameters in the URI.

-For the Internet Computer, embedding Candid-encoded parameters are the natural way to accomplish this.
+The current specification is focussed on expressing token transfer and approval requests for the ICP, ICRC-1, and ICRC-2 token standards.
+The idea can be generalized, similar to ERC-681 \[Nag17\], to express any canister smart contract method invocation.
+ERC-681 is handling this generalization with embedded EVM ABI encoded arguments in the URI.
+For the Internet Computer, embedding Candid- or otherwise encoded arguments into the request is the natural way to accomplish this.
 The remaining issue is that mandatory parameters such as timestamps may need to be filled in by the client, but must be encoded already in the Candid structure to result in valid Candid.
 This can be handled by encoding a default value, e.g., 0 for a number type, in such cases and providing additional metadata that such element must be replaced by the client.
 Due to those complexities that still need to be worked out, we do not handle this extension in ICRC-22, but defer it to future work when to be done when use cases demand such functionality.

 ## References